cheminfo/eln-docs/docs/30_structural_analysis/ir-prediction/README.md

 \sum_{i=1}^{3 N}\left(f_{i j}-\delta_{i j} \lambda\right) a_{i}=0 \quad j=1,2, \cdots, 3 N
 $$

 What does this mean?
 The eigenvectors $\mathbf{a}_k$ are the normal modes that describe the motion of the atoms for the mode with eigenvalue $\lambda_k$.
 It is important to realize that according to $a_{i} \cos (\sqrt{\lambda} t+\phi)$ all atoms move with the same phase and frequency -- but different amplitudes.
 It is important to realize that $\lambda$ is proportional to the force constant.
 Stiffer bonds hence mean a higher frequency.
-This is the connection between electronic effects of the substituents and changes in vibrational frequencies.
+This is the connection between electronic effects of the substituent and changes in vibrational frequencies.

 What do we now need to do in practice to get to these eigenvalues and eigenvectors?